Relationship between productivity, salaries and competitiveness for sustainable economic development

 Unequal bargaining power between employers and employees can weaken the transmission of productivity to wages.

-Furthermore, the structure of the productive sector and the presence of monopolies or competition influence how profits are distributed.
+Furthermore, the structure of the productive sector and the presence of monopolies or powers influence the way in which profits are distributed.

 Business productivity and competitiveness

-Productive companies can adapt quickly to changes and remain competitive in dynamic markets.
-Their efficiency translates into greater profitability and long-term sustainability.
+Productive companies can quickly adapt to changes and stay current in dynamic markets.
+Its efficiency translates into greater profitability and long-term sustainability.

-Therefore, investing in productivity is an essential strategy that drives growth and strengthens the competitive position against national and international competition.
+Therefore, investing in productivity is an essential strategy that drives growth and strengthens the competitive position compared to national and international competition.

 How productivity influences quality and costs

-By increasing productivity, companies optimize their processes, which is reflected in better quality products at lower costs, benefiting both producers and consumers.
+By increasing productivity, companies optimize their processes, which is reflected in better quality products with lower costs, benefiting both producers and consumers.

-Greater efficiency reduces waste and downtime, allowing more competitive goods to be launched onto the market without sacrificing business profitability.
+Greater efficiency reduces waste and downtime, allowing more competitive goods to be launched on the market without sacrificing business profitability.

-This enhances the company's reputation and fosters customer loyalty, key aspects for surviving in demanding markets.
+This enhances the company's reputation and promotes customer loyalty, key aspects to sustain itself in demanding markets.

 Investments in human capital and technology

-Similarly, the adoption of advanced technology automates tasks and improves accuracy, boosting productivity and reducing errors.
+Likewise, the adoption of advanced technology automates tasks and improves accuracy, driving productivity and reducing errors.

 These combined investments increase efficiency and prepare the company for future market challenges.